 Perspective view of Venus looking westward across the Fortuna Tessera toward the slopes of Maxwell Montes.
 The tessera terrain of both Fortuna and the slopes of Maxwell is characterized by roughly parallel north-south trending ridges.
 The circular feature on the slopes of Maxwell is the crater Cleopatra, which has a diameter of approximately 100 km

 Are any of Venus' volcanoes still active?

-No signs of current activity have been found.
-But clouds of volcanic dust are invisible to radar!
+Magellan found no signs of current activity: but clouds of volcanic dust are invisible to radar!